QuaSi-Software/Documentation/docs/resie_component_parameters.md

 ### Economic and emission parameters

 The general economic and emissions parameters are defined in a separate section of the input file, which is described [here](resie_input_file_format.md#economic-parameters) and [here](resie_input_file_format.md#emissions-parameters).
-Here, the general calculation of them can be activated.
+There, the general calculation of them can be activated.

+#### Component-specific parameters and default values

 Component-specific economic and emission parameters are described separately for each component in the component parameter section.
 Default values are provided for most parameters.
 These values are based on data from the "KWW-Technikkatalog Wärmeplanung"[^TechnikkatalogWärmeplanung] from 2025.
 For components not listed in the catalogue, suitable parameters were selected.
 Note that these values may not be appropriate for every project and should therefore be checked for the specific use case.
 Especially price change rates were mostly set to zero.
 For energy costs, a change rate of 2 % per year was set as default.
 For the investment costs, the change rates were taken from the source above, where given.